 There is versatility to transform PR209 into a warmer red by mixing it with a tiny touch of yellow.
 It can be further mixed to make ripe orange colors when paired with lemon yellows such as PY3 or PY175.
 I prefer Sennelier's "Quin.
 Red" (tube) and Roman Szmal Aquarius "Cherry Quin Red" (pan) both are superbly smooth versions with fine particles.
 Sennelier provides amazing salt reactivity (snowflake-like, see swatch) and very flat washes with no texture issues like I noticed in M Graham and Mission Gold's versions.
 This texture appears like tiny gritty specks, minor, and more subtle than granulation.
 Daniel Smith's Quin Coral is a suitable option, being a bit of a balance between the oddly textured versions and the smoothness found in Sennelier/Roman Szmal.

-*6b*) Let's talk about alternative choices for a warm red!
-Runner up?
-PR254 Winsor Red.
-Some artists may prefer an even warmer red or red-orange pigment in this palette slot.
-I chose PR209 as it is one of the only transparent and lightfast pigments fitting into the generally "warm" category of red pigments.
-PR254 (Winsor Red in W&N's pro watercolors) has a slightly deeper masstone and is a stronger mixer, but it is semi-opaque.
-It is a very acceptable alternative to PR209 with just a touch more warmth that takes away that coral/punch look that some may not appreciate.
-It's also a red that botanical artists may need for painting red flowers without the pink undertone of PR209.
-I can see value in having both PR209 and PR254 in this case.
-If you think you'll need stop-sign or fire engine reds, Pyrrol or Cadmium Red PR108 are options, but I do not reach for these colors often.
-Despite its opacity, Cadmium is notably unique.
-PR108 is a very powerful, solid matte red that dilutes to a warm peach color (can be helpful in portraits).
-Because Cadmium is opaque though, so mixtures with it are limited in value depth (reducing it's usefulness in glazing/layering).
+Artist preference notes: If you think you'll need stop-sign or fire engine reds, other Pyrrol or Cadmium Red PR108 are also options, but I do not reach for them colors often.
+Despite its opacity, Cadmium can be notably unique.
+PR108 is a very powerful, gently granulating, solid matte red that dilutes to a warm peach color (can be helpful in portraits).
+Because Cadmium is opaque, mixtures with it are limited in value depth (reducing it's usefulness in glazing/layering).
 Some artists love deep rose reds, like Alizarin Crimson PR83 and Anthra Red PR177 - both of which are fugitive with severe fading issues.
 I am currently lightfast testing hundreds of reds in search for a good replacement.
-As an alternative to Alizarin, Perylene Maroon may be a valuable mixing color as a near-brown deep red (that lends itself to the shadow values of red rose flowers).
+As an alternative to Alizarin, PR179 Perylene Maroon may be a valuable mixing color as a near-brown deep red (that lends itself to the shadow values of red rose flowers).
 Winsor and Newton has a lightfast replica called Permanent Alizarin using PV19 and PR206.
 Sennelier offers a few rose-red colors, but I am weary of them due to including PY83 which fades in tints.

-While Viridian is not a very intense pigment, and is a weak mixer in comparison to Phthalo Green (more paint is required, as this color is easily overpowered) Viridian is still a vital part of my palette.
-When possible use it directly from the tube or mix it with a second pigment before drying in a pan.
+While Viridian is not a very intense pigment, and is a weak mixer in comparison to the similar hue of Phthalo Green (more paint is required, easily overpowered in mixtures) Viridian is still a vital part of my palette.
 Because of Viridian's unique pigment particle size and weight, it behaves much differently than PG7 when used to make your own color separating mixtures.
 For instance, in Da Vinci's Artemis, or Daniel Smith's Moonglow (made of PG18, PR177 and PB29) the Viridian clumps closer to the also heavier/thicker particle Ultramarine Blue to cause a blue-ish green separation away from the Anthra Red.
-When using PG7 instead the mix becomes prone to creating a brown and blue separation (thin particle Phthalo sticks to the Anthra Red where they both separate from the Ultramarine Blue).
+When using PG7 instead the mix becomes prone to creating a brown and blue separation (thin particle Phthalo sticks to the Anthra Red where they BOTH separate from the Ultramarine Blue).

-9) PG50 AND/OR PB28 - Cobalt Teal / Turquoise (two pigment codes for extremely similar bright teal-blue colors).
-It's one of those colors that it's truly hard to pick a favorite.
-In all honesty, I prefer to keep two versions in my palette, because there are dramatically different granulation levels and slightly different hues (blue leaning or green leaning).
+In all honesty, I prefer to keep two versions in my palette, because different brands offer dramatically different granulation levels and slightly varied hues (blue leaning or green leaning).
 Please note that the most common version of PB28 is Cobalt Blue.
 I do not recommend the darker blue version of PB28 because it's such a close match to the more useful ultramarine blue PB29.
-The ideal, brighter near-teal versions of PB28 are typically marked as "Turquoise".
+The ideal, brighter teal versions of PB28 are typically marked as "Turquoise".
 For example Rembrandt's Cobalt Turquoise Blue is made from PB28, but is a very similar hue to the PG50 versions of this color.

 When mixing replicas / dupes of other brand's convenience colors you can get variable results using the same pigment codes from other brands, and remarkably similar results using different codes altogether.
 It's all about finding a color that is most similar, not just the same ingredient code.
 PR209 was a good replacement for PV19 and PB28 from White Nights is remarkably beautiful in the second mixture below.